ropensci/roweb3/content/blog/2024-06-12-runiverse-frontend/index.md

  - [`https://{owner}.r-universe.dev/badges`](https://ropensci.r-universe.dev/badges) - all available badges
  - [`https://{owner}.r-universe.dev/apis`](https://ropensci.r-universe.dev/apis) - interactive tool to explore r-universe APIs

-Each of these pages has been rewritten in the same frontend with lots of style and performance tweaks.
+Each of these pages has been rewritten in the same frontend system with lots of style and performance tweaks.
 Below some more screenshots.

 {{< gallery >}}
 {{< figureforgallery src="builds.png" alt="Screenshot of builds tab of a repository." >}}